 Associate Professor of Veterinary Anatomy

-Dr. Glenn Wakley received his undergraduate degree from Sheffield University UK in 1977 with a final year research project leading to oral presentations to both the Anatomical and Physiological Societies of GB and NI.
-He went on to undertake a masters of medical research leading to his dissertation on the anatomy of the vagus nerve in the chicken and publication.
-He joined the University of Liverpool UK in 1979 extending his research interests to experimental bone and cartilage repair involving allografts.
+Dr. Wakley received his undergraduate degree from Sheffield University UK in 1977 with a final year research project that lead to oral presentations to both the Anatomical and Physiological Societies of Great Britain and Northern Ireland.
+He went on to undertake a masters of medical sciences degree by research on the anatomy and physiology of cranial nerve ganglia.
+He joined the University of Liverpool UK in 1979 to expand his research interests from neuroanatomy into experimental bone and cartilage repair involving allografts and tissue culture.

-Dr. Wakley moved to Loma Linda University in Southern California in 1982 as instructor in bone metabolism, and became assistant professor in the orthopaedic department and in mineral metabolism, and concurrently the director of the histomorphometry laboratory.
+Dr. Wakley moved to Loma Linda University in Southern California in 1982 as instructor in bone metabolism, to later become assistant professor in the orthopaedic department and in mineral metabolism, and concurrently the director of the histomorphometry laboratory.
 He was then recruited to The Mayo Clinic in Rochester Minnesota to continue his bone research, working in collaborations with NASA and pharmaceutical companies looking at pharmaceutical approaches to prevent space-flight induced osteopenia and the causes of osteoporosis in women.
 Also at The Mayo Clinic he undertook in-vivo training in microvascular surgery.
-Dr Wakley was recruited to Bristol University UK in 1994 where he taught anatomy to veterinary, medical, dental and science students and successfully redesigned not only the two veterinary anatomy courses, but also the dental and of the nursing anatomy courses concurrently, as well as leading, teaching and examining on various science courses.
+Dr Wakley was recruited to Bristol University UK in 1994 where he led the anatomy teaching for veterinary, medical, dental and science students and successfully redesigned not only the two veterinary anatomy courses, but also the dental and of the nursing anatomy courses concurrently, as well as leading, teaching and examining on various science courses.
 He has served as External Examiner in anatomy and biosciences at several veterinary and medical schools in England, and also in Wales, Scotland and Ireland.

 MMEDSC Neuroanatomy and neurophysiology, University of Sheffield, UK